Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning

-While the reasoning laid out in this work is straightforward, the somewhat surprising conclusion—that although the existence of astrophysical systems depends on $G$ and specifically on its empirical value, certain properties characterizing these systems (e.g., gravitational redshift, line broadening, escape velocities, and gravitational lensing) are independent of $G$—appears to be overlooked in the literature.
-Specifically, the fact that large-scale velocities are determined solely by microphysics—essentially by the electromagnetic interaction rather than by gravitation—is not sufficiently appreciated.
-The main objective of this work was to emphasize this rather surprising fact.
-Although order-of-magnitude estimates of $M$, $R$ and $T$ for various astrophysical systems from first principles are discussed in the literature, the facts that (a) $\Phi$ is small due to the weakness of the electromagnetic interaction and the small electron-to-proton mass ratio, and (b) $\Phi$ is independent of $G$, seem to be overlooked, or at least not sufficiently acknowledged.
-In particular, we stress that this $G$-independence of $\Phi$ applies specifically to entire, virialized, naturally-formed astrophysical systems—such as stars, planets, and galaxies—that have formed and equilibrated through self-gravity and the relevant microphysical processes.
+Whereas the reasoning laid out in this work is straightforward, the somewhat surprising conclusion -- that although the existence of astrophysical systems depends on $G$ and specifically on its empirical value, large-scale velocities at the system boundary are determined solely by microphysics -- essentially by the electromagnetic interaction rather than by gravitation -- is not sufficiently appreciated in the literature.
+One objective of this work was to emphasize this rather surprising fact.
+Although order-of-magnitude estimates of $M$, $R$ and $T$ for various astrophysical systems from first principles are discussed in the literature, the facts that $|\Phi|$ is small due to the weakness of the electromagnetic interaction and the small electron-to-proton mass ratio, and $|\Phi|$ is independent of $G$, seem to be overlooked, or at least not sufficiently acknowledged.
+In particular, we stress that this $G$-independence of $|\Phi|$ applies specifically to entire, virialized, naturally-formed astrophysical systems -- such as stars, planets, and galaxies -- that have formed and equilibrated through self-gravity and the relevant microphysical processes.
 Arbitrary non-virialized subsystems, like a piece cut from a planet, do not exhibit this property.